iamweswilson/personal-blog/content/articles/large-media.md

 ```

 **Step 2:**
-Set up git LFS for my user account.
+Set up Git LFS for my user account.
 This is where I hit my first bump.
+Error received:
 ```
 Hook already exists: pre-push
 ```

 I don’t have a lot of experience with hooks, but understand the basic premise.
 As far as I knew, I didn’t have any hooks on my site.
-I did a little digging and found that [husky](https://www.npmjs.com/package/husky) set up some initial hook files in  `.git` , which would allow me to easily set up and run hooks through `package.json`.
+I did a little digging and found that [husky](https://www.npmjs.com/package/husky) set up some initial hook files in the `.git` folder, which would allow me to easily set up and run hooks through `package.json`.
 I haven’t used that feature yet, so allowed Git LFS to override my hooks.
-This could have caused problems that I'm not aware of, but this is how I learn.
+This could have caused problems that I'm not aware of, but I went with it because this is how I learn.
 ```
 git lfs update --force
 ```